 .

-Alice Elizabeth Washbrook was born on 17 October 1868 in Lane Head, Willenhall, Staffordshire to Frederick Washbrook and Sarah Taylor.1 She was the fourth of six children, and the youngest of two girls.2,3 She married Aaron Walker on 2 June 1888 in the Register Office, Wolverhampton, Staffordshire.4 They had eight children – Phoebe, Sarah, Howard (my grandfather), Aaron, Abraham, Alice, Lilian, and Florence.5,6
+Alice Elizabeth Washbrook was born on 17 October 1868 in Lane Head, Willenhall, Staffordshire to Frederick Washbrook and Sarah Taylor.1 Alice was the fourth of six children, and the youngest of two girls.2,3 She married Aaron Walker on 2 June 1888 in the Register Office, Wolverhampton, Staffordshire.4 They had eight children – Phoebe, Sarah, Howard (my grandfather), Aaron, Abraham, Alice, Lilian, and Florence.5,6

 WWII Bomber England.